huntdatacenter/docs/docs/faq/agreements.md

 ## Changes

-### Can I propose changes to your your agreements?
+### Can I propose changes to your agreements?

 Yes, we are happy for suggestions on how to further develop and improve our agreements.
-Today's versions have evolved through dialogue and reviews with scientists and legal teams from many of our user organizations.
+Today's versions have evolved through dialogues and reviews with both scientists and legal teams from many of our user's organizations.
 Incorporated improvements will be made available to our entire cloud community as updated agreement versions.